tenable/terrascan/README.md

 ```

 ## Developing Terrascan
-To learn more about developing and contributing to Terrascan refer to the [contributing guide](CONTRIBUTING.md).
+To learn more about developing and contributing to Terrascan, refer to the [contributing guide](CONTRIBUTING.md).

 ## Code of Conduct
 We believe having an open and inclusive community benefits all of us.
 Please note that this project is released with a [Contributor Code of Conduct](code_of_conduct.md).
 By participating in this project you agree to abide by its terms.